-DJGPP is the port of GNU development tools to MS-DOS and MS-Windows.
+DJGPP is a port of the GNU development tools to MS-DOS and MS-Windows.
 DJGPP programs are 32-bit protected-mode programs that use the DPMI (DOS Protected-Mode Interface) API to run on top of real-mode DOS systems and their emulations.